JacOng17/react-intro/README.md

 # Introduction

-How to deploy a React app—which I created using `create-react-app`—to GitHub Pages.
+How to deploy a React app (created using `create-react-app`) to GitHub Pages.

 You can visit the deployed app, at [https://JacOng17.github.io/react-intro/](https://JacOng17.github.io/react-intro/).

 This repository contains the files related to the app.
 The `master` branch contains the app's source code (the code the app's developers edit), and the `gh-pages` branch contains a *built* version of the app (i.e. the code that GitHub Pages serves to the app's visitors).

-The remainder of this document contains a tutorial on creating a React app (using `create-react-app`) and deploying that app to GitHub Pages.

-# Tutorial

 ## Prerequisites